espadrine/succinct-cybernetics/misc/network.md

   they are typically behind a Network Address Translator (NAT)),
 - 172.16.0.0/12 for medium private networks,
 - 192.168.0.0/16 for small private networks,
-- 0.0.0.0/8 for the current network,
+- 0.0.0.0/8 for this network, used as source address when getting an IP address,
-- 100.64.0.0/10 for machines doing Internet Service Provider interconnection,
+- 100.64.0.0/10 "shared address space", similar to private networks, but for Carrier-Grade NAT (CGN),
-- 127.0.0.0/8 for loopback (sending network data within a single node), most notably 127.0.0.1 refers to localhost,
+- 127.0.0.0/8 for loopback (sending network data within a single node), most notably 127.0.0.1 (which the localhost hostname usually resolves to),
 - 169.254.0.0/16 for IP assignment between link-local nodes to bootstrap DHCP,
 - 192.0.0.0/24 for IANA,
 - 192.0.2.0/24, 198.51.100.0/24, 203.0.113.0/24 are reserved for testing and